filecoin-project/devgrants/rfps/developer-tooling.md

    - Value to the Filecoin ecosystem
 2. Deliverables
    - An explanation of your technical solution and architecture
-      - Imagine that an experienced software developer will evaluate your proposal
 3. Milestones & Funding requested
-   - Most projects have at least 4 milestones
    - Budget and estimated timeframe for each milestone
 4. Team
    - Roles and Experience
-       - Teams with a history of high-quality open source code repos and live applications and products are preferred.

 We also accept **Open Grant Proposals** where you can suggest your own Filecoin project idea.
-[More info](https://github.com/filecoin-project/devgrants/blob/master/open-grant-proposals/open-proposal-template.md)
+[More info](https://github.com/filecoin-project/devgrants/tree/master/open-grants)

-To submit a proposal, fork and make [a PR](https://github.com/filecoin-project/devgrants/pulls) to this repo by the next wave deadline - Oct 1st 23:59 PDT (For priority consideration.
-We will evaluate later proposals submitted after the deadline as capacity allows.)
+To submit a proposal, fork and make [a PR](https://github.com/filecoin-project/devgrants/pulls) to this repo by the next wave deadline - Oct 31st 23:59 PDT (For priority consideration.)

 &nbsp;

 ---

 *Have a question about any of these RFPs?
-Email devgrants@filecoin.org*
+Email grants@filecoin.org*